Do Multimodal RAG Systems Leak Data? A Comprehensive Evaluation of Membership Inference and Image Caption Retrieval Attacks: Privacy Attack on mRAG

 \subsection{Image Caption Extraction Attack}

-Once the attacker confirms the existence of \textit{input image} in the mRAG database, they may further conduct an image caption retrieval (ICR) attack to extract the caption (i.e. textual attribute) associated with the image.
-For example, an attacker might want to obtain the detailed patient info associated with a medical scan for illegal purposes; an image owner might want to obtain the description attached by the mRAG to help prevent incorrect or harmful captioning that could negatively affect the owner.
+Once the attacker confirms the existence of the \textit{input image} in the mRAG database, they may further conduct an image caption retrieval (ICR) attack to extract the caption (i.e. textual attribute) associated with the image.
+For example, an attacker might want to obtain the detailed patient info associated with a medical scan for illegal purposes.
+Similarly, an image owner might want to obtain the description attached by the mRAG to help prevent incorrect or harmful captioning that could negatively affect them.
 Thus, we further investigate the robustness of mRAG under ICR, which is formally defined as: \begin{problem}[ICR] Given an image $i$ that is in mRAG database $\mathbb{R}_{m}$ (or its transformation $\mathcal{T}(i)$ is in $\mathbb{R}_{m}$), the goal of ICR is to retrieve the caption, $c$, associated with $i$ or $\mathcal{T}(i)$, from $\mathbb{R}_{m}$.
-This aims to evaluates whether the system can correctly identify the semantically corresponding caption given the original input image or a transformed form. \end{problem}
+This aims to evaluate whether the system can correctly identify the semantically corresponding caption given the original input image or a transformed form. \end{problem}

-For the ICR task, we assume that the image-text pair corresponding to the \textit{input image} will be retrieved if it exists within the mRAG database.
+For the ICR task, we assume that the image–text pair corresponding to the \textit{input image} will be retrieved if it exists within the mRAG database.
 To isolate this effect, our \textit{prompt} instructs the VLM to identify the input image in the retrieved context and return its caption verbatim (see \Cref{app:prompt} for exact prompt).
 When the input image exists in the database, the retriever likely returns its original caption or a near-duplicate, which then disproportionately biases the VLM's output.
 This structured prompt amplifies the effect of retrieval on caption generation, enabling the attack.
-As with MIA, we utilize a simplified prompt to evaluate the fundamental privacy risks of the mRAG pipeline rather than those introduced by complex attack strategies.
+As with MIA, we use a simple prompt to evaluate the fundamental privacy risks of the mRAG pipeline, rather than those introduced by adversarial prompt attacks.